 - With low-cost companies, in Europe or Asia, this will always be an extra cost you need to add to the price of the flight ticket itself.
 Most of the time, you pay accordingly to the weight of your bag.
 So get organised and invest in a luggage scale (see picture above).
 Generally speaking, this additional cost is not necessarily too expensive if you can get an excellent deal on your flight.
 But the time of 5€ last-minute low-cost flight tickets has been over for a while now.
 So unless you can make an early booking, be sure to compare the total cost including the options.

-- With standard airlines companies, if you take an economy class ticket, you will almost always have a checked in luggage of 23kg the majority of the time.
+- With standard airlines companies, if you take an economy class ticket, you will almost always have checked-in luggage of 23kg the majority of the time.
 With the backpack I bring to the cabin and my scuba diving bag with both clothes and gear inside, I always managed not to go over 23 kg.
-Again, a luggage scale will be your best friend.
 Moreover, there is a general belief that these airlines are the most expensive.
 This is not always true.
 If you book less than 3 months in advance, can be a bit flexible on the schedule and take into account the cost to reach the airport, I often found the standard airline companies to have competitive pricing with better departure hours.
 Be careful, because of the rough competition with low-cost airlines, these companies have started to issue low-cost flight tickets with no luggage allowance, double check and be thorough with what is included in your fare.

 I recently found out that some airline companies have special treatment for scuba divers.
 Always good to know.
 For example: